-Praliciguat is an orally administered, once-daily systemic sGC stimulator.
-On June 3, 2021, we entered into a license agreement with Akebia relating to the exclusive worldwide license to Akebia of our rights to the development, manufacture, medical affairs, and commercialization of pharmaceutical products containing praliciguat and other related products and forms thereof enumerated in such agreement.
-Cyclerion is eligible to receive up to \$585 million in total potential future development, regulatory, and commercialization milestone payments.
-Cyclerion is also eligible to receive tiered, sales-based royalties ranging from single-digit to high-teen percentages.
+On June 3, 2021, the Company and Akebia entered into a License Agreement (the "Akebia License Agreement") relating to the exclusive worldwide license by the Company to Akebia of our rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing the pharmaceutical compound known as praliciguat and other related products and forms thereof enumerated in the License Agreement.
+Pursuant to the Akebia License Agreement, Akebia will be responsible for all future research, development, regulatory, and commercialization activities for the out-licensed Praliciguat products.